Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects

 \subsection{PI-based main analysis}

 The estimator $\hat\Delta_{c,\textsc{ifh}}^\text{PI}$ requires estimating several nuisance functions.
 We make relatively simple choices, keeping in mind what applied researchers may use in practice.
 We use logistic regression to fit the propensity score ($e(Z,X)$) and principal score ($\pi_c(X)$) models.
 These models include all baseline covariates, plus squares and square roots of continuous covariates; the inclusion of these additional terms is meant to improve covariate balance to be obtained from principal score and inverse propensity score weighting.
-We check balance as suggested by \cite{Ding2017}.
-Figure~\ref{fig:love.plots} (in Appendix~\ref{appendix:example}) shows that covariate balance is improved (i)~between the treated and control groups after propensity score weighting, and (ii)~between treated (non)compliers and controls after principal score weighting combined with propensity score weighting.
+We check balance as suggested in~ \cite{Ding2017}~\!\!: Figure~\ref{fig:love.plots} (in Appendix~\ref{appendix:example}) shows that covariate balance is improved (i)~between the treated and control groups after propensity score weighting, and (ii)~between treated (non)compliers and controls after principal score weighting combined with propensity score weighting.

 Next, we estimate the conditional outcome mean functions for treated compliers ($\mu_{11}(X)$), treated noncompliers ($\mu_{10}(X)$) and controls ($\mu_0(X)$).
 With the binary outcome \textit{work for pay}, we use logistic regression.
-For the outcome \textit{earnings}, the means are estimated conditional on working using gamma regression with log link, \footnote{As predictions from GLM with noncanonical links are generally (slightly) mean biased, we calibrate them by a multiplicative constant to remove this bias.} and then multiplied with the probability of working predicted by the \textit{work for pay} model.
+For the outcome \textit{earnings}, the means are estimated conditional on working using gamma regression with log link. and then multiplied with the probability of working predicted by the \textit{work for pay} model.
+(Small detail: since we use a noncanonical link with the gamma model, the predictions are slightly mean-biased; we calibrate them by a multiplicative constant to remove this bias.)
 For the \textit{depressive symptoms} outcome, we use a simple transformation to the $[0,1]$ interval (by subtracting $l=1$ and dividing by $h-l=4$), fit a quasi-logistic model to the transformed outcome to estimate the conditional means, and then transform the means back to the original scale.
 These models include all baseline covariates.